TerribleDev/blog.terribledev.io.hexo/source/_posts/Writing-an-animated-flyout-hamburger-menu.md

 <!-- more -->

 My page itself uses the minimalist Jekyll theme.
 I really like this theme's typography, and clean look.
 However its missing a key element for my page, and that is a menu.
 Without the ability to google I set off writing my own menu.
 No libraries, and that includes jquery!
+The only thing I relied on was a local copy of font awesome I had recently downloaded.
 So the first place I started was to make the flyout menu.
 Here is a screen shot of the results.

 ![screen shot showing expanded menu](menu.png)